Getty Images for Pepsi

 2. There's No Watching Her Tongue at an All-Ages Event

 Youngins were in the house to see the "Shitted on Em" rhymer, some looking the tender age of 12.
 With song titles like the aforementioned, Nicki gave the kids in the venue a new way to say they're accomplishing their goals, if they didn't already have it in their vocabulary before.
-Then there's the wealth of descriptive lyrics touching on male and female body parts; those below the age of 18 were definitely given a crash course in the birds and the bees.
+Then there's the wealth of descriptive lyrics about male and female body parts; those below the age of 18 were definitely given a crash course in the birds and the bees.

-3. Foxy Brown Can Rock a Stage Without Disappointing
+3. Foxy Brown Can Rock a Stage

 4. The Crowd Supports Her 'Ratchetness'

 Pop-flavored tracks like "Starships" are what most know the head Barb for churning out.
 After all, they're her more family-friendly fare.
-However, she still eats competitors lyrically on other projects, like Birdman's "Born Stunna" remix.
+However, she still eats competitors lyrically on other tracks, like Birdman's "Born Stunna" remix.
 More than three times during her show, she echoed this line off that song, "I show you bitches how to put together punchlines/ It ain't working out, it ain't crunchtime."
 She also prefaced it by informing her fans that fellow rhymers are consistently "jackin'" her signature style.
 "Y'all bringing out the ratchetness in me," Nicki said with a laugh.
 "I'm a good girl.
 I'm a pop star."

 5. Lil Wayne Won't Let His Past Haunt Him Any Longer